 If you do your research, speak to your vet, and learn how to take care of your new and very young puppy, it’s quite likely that you can raise a well-adjusted dog.

-For a puppy to be taken away from their mother before 8 weeks of age puts them at a disadvantage.
+A puppy being taken away from their mother before 8 weeks of age puts them at a disadvantage.
 Any breeder looking to sell you a puppy before they’re actually ready to leave their mother should not be trusted.
 The breeder is likely more interested in the money from the sale rather than the puppy’s welfare.

 As much as you might want your new puppy as soon as possible, you can see that it’s best for both of you to be patient.
 Once you do bring your new puppy home, you’ll know that they were worth the wait.